VARANGER PENINSULA

 HORNØYA

-with its handsome lighthouse and its charismatic location right at the far end of the sea band, Hornøya is one of Europe’s finest and most accessible seabird colonies and also Norway’s easternmost point, in line with Istanbul!
-Everyone should at some point in life treat themselves to come to a really crowded and pulsating mountain of birds, where there is action in all directions, around the clock.
-We step ashore in the intense and fabulously crowded bird colony here, with its 80,000 pairs of Kittiwakes, Shags, Puffins, Brünnich’s Guillemot, Razorbills and Cormorants.
-Maybe one of the island’s kestrel or sea eagles will come by, to try to get one of the 160,000 seabirds to feast on?
+with its handsome lighthouse and its charismatic location right at the far end of the sea band, Hornøya is one of Europe’s finest and most accessible seabird colonies—and also Norway’s easternmost point, on the same longitude as Istanbul!
+Everyone should treat themselves at least once in life to experiencing a truly bustling, vibrant bird cliff, where there is action in every direction, around the clock.
+Here we land in the middle of the intense and breathtakingly lively bird colony, home to 80,000 pairs of Brünnich’s guillemots, European shags, great cormorants, razorbills, common guillemots, puffins, black guillemots, and kittiwakes.
+Perhaps one of the island’s gyrfalcons or a sea eagle will pass by, attempting to make a meal of one of the 160,000 seabirds present?

 Itinerary